kcinova/data-science/spaceX-landing-prediction-capstone/README.md

 ## Introduction

 In this project, we predict whether the first stage of the SpaceX Falcon 9 will successfully land, enabling the estimation of launch costs.
-This prediction is critical for competing companies seeking to bid against SpaceX for launch contracts.
+This prediction is good to know for competing companies seeking to bid against SpaceX for launch contracts.

 ## About the Course